 Is it connected to an industry that is under threat (textile, printing, etc.)?

-Or is it in a growing, high-demand field (consultancy, IT, etc.)?
+Is it in a growing, high-demand field (consulting, IT, etc.)?

-What is the outlook for the particular job, sector of activity or geographical area that interests me?
+What is the outlook for the particular job, sector or geographical area that interests me?

 You can have a very attractive skills profile, but if no one needs you, it’s time to rethink your plan!